lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 This works as a useful lookup table for some automatic and manual processes.

 ---------
-# Function types for genotype assembly
+# Function types for genotype metaprogramming
 Genotype functions are classified by their output data.

 ---------